dnsimple/dnsimple-support/content/articles/getting-started-clickfunnels.markdown

     Ignoring this message will lead to a suspended website, meaning it won't work.
 If this happens, the suspension will be lifted as soon as you verify it.

-    You will receive a confirmation email after you have verified letting you know it was successful.
+    After you verify, you'll receive a confirmation email that the verification was successful.
 You don't need to respond to this email.
     </warning>

 1. Click <label>Accept Push</label>.
 This takes you to the domain's page.
 You'll see a banner stating the domain has been successfully pushed to your account.
 Read more about [accepting a push](/articles/transferring-domain-between-accounts/#accepting-a-transfer) to your account.